 NAPD believes the time has come for every public defense provider to develop, adopt, and institutionalize meaningful workload standards in its jurisdiction.
 In March 2015, NAPD released its Workloads Position Paper.
 Based on the conviction that a lawyer’s well-spent time is the single most important factor in a client receiving effective and competent representation, NAPD’s Workload Position Paper strongly recommends that meaningful evidence-based standards for public defense workloads can best be achieved and institutionalized through ongoing, contemporaneous timekeeping by public defense providers.
 This NAPD position paper is the first national statement on workloads to require permanent timekeeping as a condition of meaningful workload evaluation and litigation.
 It significantly advances the campaign to end excessive workloads.

 More and more jurisdictions are engaging in workload evaluations.
-Currently, workloads studies of this kind are being conducted in the statewide systems of Louisiana, Colorado, Rhode Island, and Tennessee, and are actively being considered in five additional states.
-This is a significant development in the decades-long effort to end excessive workloads.
+Currently, workloads studies of this kind are being conducted in the systems of Indiana, ew Mexico and Oregon.
+Workloads studies were completed in Colorado, Louisiana, Missouri, and Rhode Island.
+Tennessee's workloads study was completed and is being reevaluated.
+This body of data is a significant development in the decades-long effort to end excessive workloads.
 These public defender organizations will now have standing to lead criminal justice reform because they have first reformed themselves with this remarkable cultural revolution.

 In response to inquiries from PD leaders, and to support the goals of the Workload Committee, a group of NAPD IT specialists assembled a Case Management Systems Comparison Tool comparing and contrasting six such systems currently in use by member organizations.
 This effort was coordinated by NAPD members Issac Merkle in Knox County, TN and Melanie Oberlander in King County, WA.